simonsmedberg/gitwiki/README.md

 You wanna see the difference between commits you can simply write `git diff` and it will show you the difference for each commit that has been made.

 ### Help!
 Use the `git help` command for more informationa about how to use a command.
+It kinda works like manpages in linux.
 ```
 # Usage:
 git help <command>

+# Example
+git help commit
 ```